dominodatalab/domino-training-wine-quality/README.md

 ## Project Set Up

 ### Lab 1.1 - Forking Existing Projects
-Once you have access to the Domino training environment - Guide your mouse to the left blue menu and click the **Search** page.
+Once you have access to the Domino training environment - Guide your mouse to the top *Search* menu.
 Afterwards, type the word 'Training' in the cell provided and click enter to discover any projects tagged under 'Training'.
-(The left blue menu shrinks to show only the icon of the pages.
-Unshrink the left blue menu by guiding your mouse over the icon pages.)

 <!-- ![image](readme_images/SearchIndex.png) -->